 2. ISG reserves the right to change the tournament format for any age division based on entry numbers, space restrictions, or other circumstance.

 This tournament will be conducted in accordance with National Collegiate Athletic Association (NCAA) rules, except as modified herein.
-For a copy of these rules, please write or call:
+For a copy of these rules, please visit the website www.NCAA.org.

 National Collegiate Athletic Association